Tropix126/taolib/website/src/pages/docs/drivetrain-setup.md

 ---
-title: Basic DifferentialDrivetrain Movement
+title: Drivetrain Setup
 category: Library
 layout: ~/layouts/DocsLayout.astro
 page: 2
 ---

-# DifferentialDrivetrain Setup
+# Drivetrain Setup

-In this tutorial, we'll create and configure a DifferentialDrivetrain object, tune the parameters of the drivetrain, and perform some basic movement.
+In this tutorial, we'll create and configure a `DifferentialDrivetrain`` object, tune the parameters of the drivetrain, and perform some basic movement.

 # Setting Up Devices

 First you'll need to provide your drivetrain's devices (motors, sensors, etc). taolib supports a few different device configurations:
 * At minimum, 2 parallel motors controlling wheels of the same size.
   * You can have as many motors as you wish on each side of the drivetrain (4, 6, 8, etc...)
-* You can optionally include a [VEX inertial sensor (IMU)]() for more accurate heading telemetry and turns.
+* You can optionally include a [VEX inertial sensor (IMU)](https://www.vexrobotics.com/276-4855.html) for more accurate heading telemetry and turns.
 * You can optionally use two parallel [3-Wire Optical Shaft Encoders](https://kb.vex.com/hc/en-us/articles/360039512851-Using-the-V5-3-Wire-Optical-Shaft-Encoder) attached to [tracking wheels](https://gm0.org/en/latest/docs/common-mechanisms/dead-wheels.html) to prevent wheel slipping from messing up tracking.

 > If you're on VEXcode Pro, you can add the required devices through the Robot Configuration button at the top right of the application window.